drakkan/sftpgo/docs/performance.md

 8|897|903|823|887|

 ### Optimizations applied
-- AES-CTR optimization of Golang compiler, the patch hasn't been merged yet, you can apply it yourself.
-[Patch](https://go-review.googlesource.com/c/go/+/51670)
+- AES-CTR optimization of Go compiler for x86_64, there is a [patch](https://go-review.googlesource.com/c/go/+/51670) that hasn't been merged yet, you can apply it yourself.
 - Use [minio/sha256-simd](https://github.com/minio/sha256-simd) to accelerate MAC (Message Authentication Code) computation.
 In this way the tested hardware will use `Intel SHA Extensions` for SHA256 computation.
-This will give a significant performance boost compared to `AVX2` extensions used with the Golang's SHA256 implementation.
+This will give a significant performance boost compared to `AVX2` extensions used with the Go's SHA256 implementation.
+This patch is now included in SFTPGo master branch.
 ```
 diff --git a/go.mod b/go.mod
 index f1b2caa..109e064 100644